nahidnstu12/nahidnstu12/README.md

-### <div align="center">I'm Majharul Islam, you can call me as Nahid, a passionate web developer from Bangladesh</div>
+### <div align="center">I'm Majharul Islam, a Muslim, you can call me Nahid, a passionate web developer from Bangladesh</div>
   ---

 - I’m currently working on [Helix Application](https://gitlab.com/tech-twig/helix-edu).
-This is targeted to community student's driven software.
-We working on first phase.
+This is targeted at community student-driven software.
+We are working on first phase.

-- I’m working on Frontend Development, specially Next JS
+- I’m working on Frontend Development, especially Next JS

 - I graduated on Bsc in Computer Science, from NSTU Bangladesh.

 - Employed as Software Engineer, Bangladeshi IT Firm [Softbd ltd](https://softbdltd.com/)
+- I am connected to an open source mindset organization, this is a small team, working on product for university & collage student mentorship program.
+[Tech Twig](https://github.com/orgs/techtwig/dashboard)

 - My simple showcasing [Portfolio](https://nahid-portfolio.vercel.app/)